PanicAtTheCisco/configs/README.md

 Others to be added as needed

+## TODO:
+- Refactor this repo to reflect current configs and have better organization
+- Refactor and finish script

 ## Note:
 - zsh, git, and wget are installed with this script in case they are not instlled already